 I'm not really looking forward to writing this entry, but to be compliant to my 2023 goals, I guess I have to.
-I've already reneged in my goal of bi-weekly blog posting.
+I've already reneged on my goal of bi-weekly blog posting.
 But I guess I just need to force myself even if I don't want to.
 It can help build discipline and consistency.

 So anyway.